 The CARES Act also provides some relief for employers, such as some non-profits, who “self-insure” or “reimburse” DEED for unemployment payments by covering 50% of this reimbursement.
 The Minnesota Council of Nonprofits is advocating for further relief, and DEED is still implementing these changes.
 We plan to provide further information in an upcoming article, but nonprofits and their employees are still eligible for all other benefits in this article.

-This is a continuously changing situation, with many new emergency orders and relief packages being proposed and enacted.
-Our COVID-19 Resource Center can be useful in understanding how these changes might affect your business.
 For more information about unemployment compensation, please see my prior, more comprehensive article about Unemployment Compensation and COVID-19.

 Here are some additional resources you might find useful in this situation:

 - The governor’s executive order regarding unemployment relief